|

 1. Buddha Dhamma describes nature’s laws.
 Many think that dukkha Sacca (the First Noble Truth, pronounced “dukkha sachcha”) says everything is suffering.
 That is not true; there is a lot of apparent happiness, which makes people unaware of the hidden suffering until it is too late.

-That is why Noble Persons consider sensory pleasures as suffering and painful feelings as acute suffering!
+▪That is why Noble Persons consider sensory pleasures to be suffering and painful feelings to be acute suffering!
 I highly recommend reading the “WebLink: suttacentral: Verses of the Elder Sumedhā” utterances by an Arahant bhikkhuni.
 The following verse is among many insightful verses:

 “Sensual pleasures are like the stake of a spear,